pkmth8873/AtmMachine/README.md

 # AtmMachine
-In this project How to check account balance, dosposit, withdraw and Ministatement
+In this project How to check account balance, dosposit Money , withdraw Money and get Ministatement.